-An exit strategy should be clearly communicated to the outsourced team and your internal team.
-This strategy has to be a part of your agreement and should be openly communicated so that there is no room for loopholes.
+An exit strategy should be communicated to the outsourced team and your internal team.
+This strategy has to be a part of your agreement and should be openly communicated so there is no room for loopholes.

 Sometimes, without having such checks and balances, you keep going ahead with an agency and don’t focus on an exit strategy.

 Below are the key conclusions that can be drawn from this page on outsourcing mistakes.

 Want to know more?
 Book a demo with Squadstack now!